bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Calcuating Comparative Advantage

+Conside two countries that produce either iphones or video games.
+The following table shows

 ### Gains from Trade
 - Main idea: **Trade allows countries to consume at a level in the PPF that is otherwise infeasible **